Santosh1176/90DaysOfDevOps/Containers/Docker/20-advanced-builds.md

 ## Buildx Bake

-Baked builds are a high-level feature that can be used to define automated build pipelines.
-They lets you produce multiple images from a single build operation.
+Baked builds are high-level features that can be used to define automated build pipelines.
+They let you produce multiple images from a single build operation.

 BuildKit supports high-level build concepts that go beyond invoking a single build command enabling efficient handles of multiple concurrent build requests and de-duplicating work.
 The build commands can be combined with general-purpose command runners (for example, `make`).
 However, these tools generally invoke builds in sequence and therefore cannot leverage the full potential of BuildKit parallelization, or combine BuildKit's output for the user.
 For this use case, we use a command called `docker buildx bake`.

-The `bake` command supports building images from HCL, JSON and Compose files.
-This is similar to `docker compose build`, but allowing all the services to be built concurrently as part of a *single request*.
+The `bake` command supports building images from HCL, JSON, and Compose files.
+This is similar to `docker-compose build`, but allows all the services to be built concurrently as part of a *single request*.
 If multiple files are specified they are all read and configurations are combined.